Harsheni10160/-E-Commerce-follow-along/README.md

 - *Node.js*: A runtime environment that allows JavaScript to run on the server.

 ### 🌟 M2.
 REST API Structure
-REST APIs are used to allow communication between the frontend and backend.
-We'll create APIs for:
 - *User Authentication*: Allowing users to register and log in.
 - *Product Management*: Adding, updating, and retrieving product data.
 - *Order Handling*: Managing customer orders.

 ### 🌟 M3.
 Database Schema Design
-- We'll learn how to design and organize data using MongoDB.
+- Learn how to design and organize data using MongoDB.
-- A schema helps us define how the data is stored and related.
+- Define schemas to store and manage data relationships.

 ### 🌟 M4.
 Authentication
-Authentication ensures only the right people can access certain features.
-For example:
-- Users need to log in to place orders or see their personal data.
+- Ensure users log in to access personal data and place orders.
-- It keeps the app secure by verifying users' identities.
+- Enhance security by verifying user identities.

+---

-## 🌟 Milestone 2: Project Setup and Login Page Development
+## ⭐ Milestone 2: Project Setup and Login Page Development

-In this milestone, we set up the foundational structure for the project and implemented the first user-facing feature: the Login Page.
-Here's what we completed:

 ### 🌟 1.
 Project Folder Structure
-We organized the project into two separate directories:
+- Organized the project into separate *frontend* and *backend* directories.
-- Frontend: Where the React app lives.
-- Backend: Where the Node.js/Express backend resides.

-This structure will make it easier to manage the frontend and backend code separately as the project grows.
+- Separated concerns for better maintainability.

 ### 🌟 2.
 React Frontend Setup
-We initialized a new React application to build the user interface.
-This app will be the foundation for all the user-facing features of the e-commerce platform.
+- Initialized a new React application for the user interface.

 ### 🌟 3.
 Node.js Backend Setup
-We set up a simple Node.js server using Express to handle requests and API routes.
-This server will eventually power the various features, like user authentication, product management, and order processing.
+- Created a simple Node.js server using *Express.js*.
+- Established API routes for handling user authentication and data management.

 ### 🌟 4.
 Tailwind CSS Configuration
-Tailwind CSS was configured to enable a utility-first styling approach for rapid and responsive design.
-This allows us to quickly style components without writing custom CSS.
+- Configured Tailwind CSS for utility-first styling.
+- Enabled rapid and responsive design.

 ### 🌟 5.
 Login Page Development
-The main feature developed in this milestone is the Login Page:
-- A functional login form where users can enter their credentials to authenticate.
-- Responsive and styled using Tailwind CSS to ensure a modern user experience.

-## 🌟 Milestone 3:

-Set up dedicated folders for organizing backend code effectively.
-Initialized and configured a Node.js server to handle API requests.
-Connected the application to MongoDB to store and manage data.
-Implemented basic error handling to ensure smooth server operation.

-## 🌟  Milestone 4:

-created a User Model to define how user data is structured in the database also developed a User Controller to manage user interactions, like adding or retrieving data.
-Additionally, configured Multer to handle file uploads, allowing users to store files such as images.

-## 🌟  Milestone 5:
-In this milestone, I built the Sign-Up page for user registration using HTML and CSS.
-I implemented form validation to ensure valid inputs, like email format and password security.
-This enhances user experience and prevents errors.
-All changes have been committed and pushed to the repository.

-## 🌟  Milestone 6:
-In this milestone, I created a backend signup API that securely stores user data.
-Passwords are encrypted using bcrypt before saving to MongoDB.
-The API ensures secure user authentication and data privacy.
-All changes are committed and pushed.
-## 🌟  Milestone 7:
-In this milestone, we completed user login authentication by validating credentials and comparing encrypted passwords using bcrypt.
-This process involves retrieving user data, hashing the entered password, and matching it with the stored hash.
-If authenticated, access is granted; otherwise, an error is returned.
-This enhances security and protects user data.

-## 🌟 Milestone 8
-In this milestone, we created a reusable product card component and designed a homepage to display multiple cards dynamically.
-The component receives product details as props and is rendered using array mapping.
-This improves UI consistency, enhances user experience, and maintains an organized layout for showcasing products effectively. 🚀

-## 🌟 Milestone 9
-In this milestone, we created a product page for the e-commerce website.
-The page displays a list of products with their details, including images, names, descriptions, and prices.
-Users can click on a product to view more information or add it to their cart.
-This page provides a user-friendly interface for browsing and selecting products.

-## 🌟 Milestone 10
-In this milestone, we created an API to allow product creation with image uploads using Multer.
-The images are stored in the uploads/ directory, and product data, including image paths, is saved to MongoDB for efficient storage and retrieval.

-## 🌟 Milestone 11
-In this milestone, we successfully fetched real-time product data from the backend and displayed it dynamically on the homepage.
-Additionally, we implemented an automatic image slider for each product, allowing multiple images to cycle every 3 seconds.
-This enhances user engagement and provides a more interactive browsing experience.

- ## 🌟 Milestone 12:
-In this milestone, we implemented a ByProduct Page that displays products created by a specific email ID, while the Home Page continues to show all products.

- ## 🌟 Milestone 13:
-In this milestone, we implemented the Update Product functionality, allowing users to edit product details.
-The update form dynamically loads the product's existing data, and changes are submitted via an API call.
-This ensures that users can modify product information easily while maintaining data integrity.

- ## 🌟 Milestone 14:
-This milestone focused on integrating the Delete Product functionality, allowing users to remove products permanently.
-A confirmation prompt ensures accidental deletions are avoided
+- Developed a *functional login form* for user authentication.
+- Ensured *responsive design* using Tailwind CSS.

+---

+## ⭐ Milestone 3: Backend Configuration & Database Setup
+- Created dedicated folders to *organize backend code* efficiently.
+- Initialized and configured a *Node.js server* for handling API requests.
+- Connected the application to *MongoDB* for data storage.
+- Implemented *basic error handling* for smooth server operation.

+---

+## ⭐ Milestone 4: User Model & File Uploads
+- Created a *User Model* to define how user data is structured in MongoDB.
+- Developed a *User Controller* to manage user interactions, such as adding or retrieving data.
+- Configured *Multer* for file uploads, enabling users to store files such as images.

+---

+## ⭐ Milestone 5: Sign-Up Page Development
+- Built a *user registration form* using HTML and CSS.
+- Implemented *form validation* for:
+  - Correct email format.
+  - Secure password input.
+- Enhanced user experience by preventing errors.
+- Committed and pushed all changes to the repository.

+---

+## ⭐ Milestone 6: Backend Signup API
+- Created a *secure signup API* for user registration.
+- *Encrypted passwords* using bcrypt before saving them to MongoDB.
+- Ensured *secure authentication* and *data privacy*.
+- Committed and pushed all changes.

+---

+## ⭐ Milestone 7: User Login Authentication
+- Implemented *secure user authentication* by:
+  - Validating credentials.
+  - Comparing encrypted passwords using *bcrypt*.
+- Authentication flow:
+  - Retrieve user data from the database.
+  - Hash the entered password and compare it with the stored hash.
+  - Grant access if credentials match; otherwise, return an error.
+- *Enhances security* and protects user data.

+---

+## ⭐ Milestone 8: UI Components & Homepage Layout

+### 🌟 1.
+Create the Card Component
+- Design a *reusable card component* with props for product details (e.g., name, image, price).

+### 🌟 2.
+Design the Homepage Layout
+- Set up a *grid layout* or *flexbox* for displaying multiple cards neatly.

+---

+## ⭐ Milestone 9: Creating a Product Form

+### Key Features of the Product Form:
+- *Product Details Input*:
+  - Product Name
+  - Price
+  - Category
+  - Description
+  - Stock Availability
+- *Data Storage*: The entered data will be saved in MongoDB Atlas.

+---

+## ⭐ Milestone 10: Product Schema & Backend Endpoint
+- Define the structure for product data (e.g., name, description, price) with validation.
+- Build a POST endpoint to receive product data, validate it, and save it to MongoDB.

+---

+## ⭐ Milestone 11: My Products Page
+- Created a *My Products* page that displays a list of products created by the user.

+---

+## ⭐ Milestone 12: Displaying Products on My Products Page
+- Implemented logic to fetch and display products on the *My Products* page.

+---

+## ⭐ Milestone 13: Update Product Functionality
+- Implemented an *Update Product* feature allowing users to edit product details.

+---

+## ⭐ Milestone 14: Delete Product Functionality
+- Integrated *Delete Product* functionality with a confirmation prompt.

+---

 ## ⭐ Milestone 15: Navbar Component

-Features:
+### Features:
-- Brand Logo
+- *Brand Logo*
-- Navigation Links: Home, Products, My Products, Cart, Login/Logout
+- *Navigation Links*: Home, Products, My Products, Cart, Login/Logout

-- Responsive Design
+---

 ## ⭐ Milestone 16: Product Info Page

-Features:
+### Features:
-- Product Details Display
+- *Product Details Display*
-- Quantity Selection
+- *Quantity Selection*
-- Add to Cart Button
+- *Add to Cart Button*

-- Responsive Design
+---

+## ⭐ Milestone 17: Cart Schema & Backend Endpoint

+### Steps for Milestone 17 📝
+1. Write the *Cart Schema* to store products added to the cart.
+2. Write a *backend endpoint* to receive and store product details in the cart.

+---

+## ⭐ Milestone 18: Cart Page Backend Endpoint

+### Steps for Milestone 18 📝
+1. Create a *backend endpoint* for fetching cart data.
+2. Write an endpoint to *retrieve products* inside the cart for a user.

+---

+This concludes the roadmap for our *Ecommerce Follow Along Project*!
+Happy coding! 🚀